This article is part of a larger series on Accounting Software.

-Buildertrend: Best Overall Construction Accounting Software When Integrated With QuickBooks Online Plus
+Buildertrend: Best Overall When Integrated With QuickBooks Online Plus

-- Estimates and proposals: Buildertrend makes proposals easy to make.
-By using a worksheet-based interface, you can modify your proposal and choose which columns will appear in the actual proposal.
-Also, you don’t need to worry about the layout since Buildertrend will do it for you automatically with a clean and professional look.
+- Estimates and proposals: Buildertrend makes it easy to prepare proposals.
+By using a worksheet-based interface, you can modify your proposal and choose which columns will appear in the actual document.
+Also, you don’t need to worry about the layout since Buildertrend will craft a clean and professional proposal automatically.

 - Project management and online storage: Track important information with your team, subcontractors, and clients through daily logs.
-With daily logs, you can make notes and send updates to concerned individuals easily.
+With these, you can make notes and send updates to concerned individuals easily.
 Buildertrend also has scheduling features using a Gantt chart and calendar synchronization.
-Moreover, you and your team can access files anywhere through their online storage so that you can save time and resources.
+Moreover, you and your team can access files anywhere through online storage so that you can save time and resources.

-- Budgeting: Contractors like you need budgeting as a precursor to job costing.
+- Budgeting: Contractors need budgeting as a precursor to job costing.
 With a budget, you can set sales goals with your team and impose cost control measures to maximize profit opportunities.
-With Buildertrend, you can create budgets, compare estimated and actual cost, and integrate with other financial software.
+Buildertrend enables you to create budgets, compare estimated and actual costs, and integrate with other financial software.

 Our Expert Opinion

-Overall, Buildertrend is a great software program if solely used for construction accounting such as budgeting, job costing, and project management.
-But when it comes to bookkeeping, Buildertrend doesn’t have double-entry accounting, ledgers, or a chart of accounts.
-That’s why you’ll want to be sure to integrate it with QuickBooks or Xero.
+Overall, Buildertrend is a great solution if solely used for construction accounting such as budgeting, job costing, and project management.
+However, it doesn’t have double-entry accounting features, so you’ll want to integrate it with QuickBooks Online.

 Sage 100 Contractor: Best Construction Accounting Software With Basic ERP Features

-- Full bookkeeping software: Sage is a famous accounting software program, and Sage 100 Contractor still offers the accounting features needed by construction companies.
+- Full bookkeeping software: Sage (formerly Peachtree) is a famous name in accounting software.
+Sage 100 Contractor combines the reliability of Sage bookkeeping with the accounting features needed by construction companies.
 Unlike other construction accounting software, Sage 100 Contractor didn’t skip an accounting software feature.
 You get the chart of accounts, financial reports, journals, banking, ledgers, inventory, payroll, and others.

 - Project management: Sage 100 Contractor includes project management, even with their full-featured accounting software.
-You can create task lists, operation statuses, generate daily field reports, and create correspondence.
+You can create task lists and operation statuses, generate daily field reports, and create correspondence.